 (iv) Changing or adding a POI to a facility with an aggregate real power rating of ten MW or greater; or

-(v) Increasing the aggregate nameplate capacity of a generator less than ten MW to ten MW or greater.
+(v) Increasing the aggregate nameplate capacity of a generator or energy storage system less than ten MW to ten MW or greater.

 (2) For the purposes of Section 5, the term “generator” includes but is not limited to a Generation Resource, SOG, and ESR.